 The serpentine is introduced at Training Level in competition, but it’s practiced by savvy dressage riders at all levels.
-Here’s how to ride this deceptively simple figure.
+Here’s how to ride a serpentine.

 The standard dressage arena is 20 x 60 meters, so each loop of a three-loop serpentine is a 20-meter half-circle.
 The loops are connected by one horse-length of straightness over the center line.